-This subject has been developed for Year 12 students as an extension to Stage 1.
+This subject has been developed for Year 11 and 12 students, with tasks that relate to both the Aboriginal Power Cup and SAASTA Shield.

 Students undertake a series of tasks aimed at developing their leadership skills and cultural knowledge.

 Practical Enquiry (40%)